ReDI-School/js-berlin-2024-fall/lesson03.md

 let totalPrice = friends * pricePerTicket;
 ```

-* Copy/paste this code
+- Copy/paste this code
-* Add a new variable that points to the price of popcorn (7 EUR).
+- Add a new variable that points to the price of popcorn (7 EUR).
-* Can you add the price for one popcorn to the `totalPrice` variable?
+- Can you add the price for one popcorn to the `totalPrice` variable?
-* Create a new variable containing your total budget (30 EUR).
+- Create a new variable containing your total budget (30 EUR).
-* Create a new variable that is `true` if the budget is high enough for cinema, `false` otherwise.
+- Create a new variable that is `true` if the budget is high enough for cinema, `false` otherwise.
-* BONUS: Create a new variable `isCheap` that is `true` if the price of popcorn is less than 5 EUR and the price for a ticket is less than 7 EUR.
+- BONUS: Create a new variable `isCheap` that is `true` if the price of popcorn is less than 5 EUR and the price for a ticket is less than 7 EUR.

 <!-- .slide: style="font-size:80%" -->

 ---

-### Solution
+### Task 1 - Solution

 A job add requires JavaScript or Python knowledge.
 Can you finish the code below?